F.A.Q.

 Which freediving wetsuit should I bring?

-If you prefer to bring your own equipment, we recommend a 2-piece 5mm wetsuit for June and October and a 2-piece 3mm wetsuit for July and August.
+If you prefer to bring your own equipment, we recommend a 2-piece 5mm wetsuit for June, July and October and a 2-piece 3mm wetsuit for August and September.
+Neoprene gloves and socks are highly recommended for thermal support and protection from marine life.

 What are the accommodation possibilities on the island?
 What is the budget ?

 You can also stay in other popular places on the island such as the Praia Formosa beach campsite or near the bay of Sao Lourenço.
 Note that you will need a means of transportation for this.
-Make your reservations in advance because the island is small and the offer of accommodation is limited.
+Anticipate your reservations because the island is small and the offer of accommodation is limited.

 Can I do everything on foot or is it better to rent a car or a scooter?
 How much does it cost?